 What this clearly states is that they would not carry out the collection is it would interfere with the health and wellbeing of mother or baby and from what we have learned, we know that this does in fact put the mother and baby at risk.
 I decided to contact Virgin Health Bank to bring up this very important issue to see what they had to say about it.
 This was their response; “Thank you for your interest in Virgin Health Bank and for taking the time to e-mail us with your questions regarding the third stage of labour and cord blood banking.
 As you will have gleaned from our website, we do not prescribe when the cord should be clamped or when the cord blood should be collected.
 The health care professionals in charge of the delivery make such decisions in accordance with the policies of the respective maternity unit and the wishes of the mother to be.
 On our website we clearly state that nothing should compromise the attention which mother and baby receive, as their safety and wellbeing is paramount”.

 So according to Virgin and many others out there, including many care providers, it is up to us to become informed about the decisions surrounding our birth choices.
 We need to group together globally to inform, inspire and increase the knowledge and the power that each of us hold inside from our own passions and experiences.
-I am have launched a non-profit organisation called The Lotus Birth Campaign, www.lotusbirthcampaign.org Our campaign acknowledges the spectrum of possible ways of birthing and ultimately promotes the most natural way ~ Lotus Birth.
+I am launching a new campaign called The Lotus Birth Campaign for Babies ~ ‘Speaking up for those who can’t speak for themselves’.
+It acknowledges the spectrum of possible ways of birthing and ultimately the most natural way ~ Lotus Birth.